 At this time our base of support consists of family and friends that are passionate about overcoming obstacles from Law Enforcement/County Attorney’s Office and the laws that are presently in place in the state of Montana.

-THE MISSION of Rebekah's Legacy is to Bring Awareness to Domestic Violence and Missing Persons as well as to encourage better protocol that addresses domestic violence and missing persons specifically, through education, awareness, prevention strategies,
+**THE MISSION** of Rebekah's Legacy is to Bring Awareness to Domestic Violence and Missing Persons as well as to encourage better protocol that addresses domestic violence and missing persons specifically through education, awareness, and prevention strategies.
+When a missing person is also a victim of domestic violence, that case should be immediately elevated out of the county level to DCI; the State’s Department of Justice and/or FBI.
+When you have a victim of domestic violence go missing, homicide should be considered first instead of never.

 We wish to turn our personal tragedy into a positive.
 It is our hope that Rebekah's Legacy will bring these important issues into the forefront of the public eye to the benefit of all our communities.